As stated previously, one afternoon I though about subverting common political tropes in fantasy and science fiction, particulary the Evil Empire.

 Roughly, a current or former servant of the Empire. ↩︎

-Ships without a Jump Drive tend to be leaner and faster, but obviously lack the ability to overtake a ship that escapes through a Star Gate. ↩︎
+Ships without a Jump Drive tend to be leaner and faster, but obviously can’t catch a ship that Jumps. ↩︎

 The Empire makes no distinction between “commissioned” and “non-commissioned” spacers.
 Every recruit has an equal (if small) chance of becoming a Captain someday. ↩︎